beejjorgensen/bgc/src/bgc_part_1900_ptrptr.md

 So let's run it and get this, with the 32-bit value on the left and the two 16-bit portions on the right.
-It should match^[I'm printing out the 16-bit values reversed since I'm on a little-endian machine at it makes it easier to read here.]:
+It should match^[I'm printing out the 16-bit values reversed since I'm on a little-endian machine and it makes it easier to read here.]:

 ``` {.default}